leesei/leesei.github.io/src/content/post/ssl-tls.md

 [TLS Handshake For Secure Communications Over The Internet](https://www.encryptionconsulting.com/what-is-a-tls-handshake-and-how-does-it-work/)
 [SSH Handshake – Why Abhinav?](https://yabhinav.github.io/security/openssh-handshake-overview/)
 [What is a TLS Handshake and How Does it Work? | Venafi](https://venafi.com/blog/how-does-a-tls-handshake-work/) 0-RTT

+The parties specify which version of TLS (TLS 1.0, 1.2, 1.3, etc.) and which cipher suites (see below) they will use Authenticate the identity of the server via the server's public key and the SSL certificate authority's digital signature Generate session keys in order to use symmetric encryption after the handshake is complete

 [What happens in a TLS handshake? | SSL handshake | Cloudflare](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/)
 [What is a session key? | Session keys and TLS handshakes | Cloudflare](https://www.cloudflare.com/learning/ssl/what-is-a-session-key/)